gilesknap/IaC-at-home/nas/02-pxe/README.md

 # Setup PXE Boot for the cluster's Heterogenous Nodes

 This is just an experiment to make sure PXE boot is working.
+This will not be part of the final solution.

 Here we network boot a pi and run it with a networked boot and rootfs.

 In a later step I intend to use PXE to bootstrap the install of the OS to a local drive for raspis and other flavours of node (1 NUC and a VM or two)